jaanga/gubgub/README.md

 	* Uses JavaScript to do this mash-up
     * It's <s>[turtles](https://en.wikipedia.org/wiki/Turtles_all_the_way_down )</s> JavaScript all the way down

 There are hundreds of computer programming languages.
 And so, there can be many styles of coding in each language.
 And each can have its own beauty.

-### Entry Level Code
+### Entry Level Code / cookbook Style

 * Code is almost all entry level JavaScript
 * Download and run
 * JavaScript is used for everything including
 	* Adding HTML
 	* Applying CSS
-* The dependencies are
+* The dependencies are:
 	* ShowDown Markdown interpreter
 	* GitHub API